-- 6. Plaintiff Sandra Payne ("Plaintiff") resides in Cuyahoga County, incorporated under the laws of the State of Ohio and is a citizen of Ohio and not of any other state. - 7.
-Defendant, Boehringer Ingelheim Pharmaceuticals, Inc. ("BI") is a Delaware corporation with its principal place of business located at 900 Ridgebury Road, Ridgefield, Connecticut 06877.
+Plaintiff Randy Wright (hereinafter "Plaintiff"), resides in Cuyahoga County, Ohio and is citizen of Ohio and not of any other state.

+7. Defendant Boehringer Ingelheim Pharmaceuticals, Inc. ("BI") is a Delaware corporation with its principal place of business located at 900 Ridgebury Road, Ridgefield, Connecticut 06877.
 BI is a citizen of Connecticut and Delaware, and not of any other state.
 BI is a subsidiary of the German company Boehringer Ingelheim Corporation.
-BI owned and controlled the NDA for over-the-counter ("OTC") Zantac between December 2006 and January 2017, and manufactured and distributed the drug in the United States during that period. - 8.
-Defendant, Sanofi US Services Inc., ("Sanofi") is a Delaware corporation with its principal place of business located at 55 Corporate Drive, Bridgewater, New Jersey 08807, and is a wholly owned subsidiary of Sanofi S.A.
+BI owned and controlled the NDA for over the counter ("OTC") Zantac between December 2006 and January 2017 and manufactured and distributed the drug in the United States during that period.

+8. Defendant Sanofi US Services Inc., ("Sanofi") is a Delaware corporation with its principal place of business located at 55 Corporate Drive, Bridgewater, New Jersey 08807, and is a wholly owned subsidiary of Sanofi S.A.
 Sanofi is a citizen of Delaware and New Jersey and is not a citizen of any other state.
 Sanofi controlled the NDA for OTC Zantac starting in January 2017 through the present and manufactured and distributed the drug in the United States during that period.
-Sanofi voluntarily recalled all brand name OTC Zantac on October 18, 2019. - 9.
-Defendant Chattem, Inc. ("Chattem") is a Tennessee corporation with its principal place of business located at 1715 West 38th Street Chattanooga, Tennessee 37409.
+Sanofi voluntarily recalled all brand name OTC Zantac on October 18, 2019.

+9. Defendant Chattem, Inc. ("Chattem") is a Tennessee corporation with its principal place of business located at 1715 West 38th Street Chattanooga, Tennessee 37409.
 Chattem is a citizen of Tennessee and not a citizen of any other state.
 Chattem is a wholly owned subsidiary of Sanofi S.A., a French multinational corporation.
-Chattem distributed OTC Zantac for Sanofi throughout the United States until Sanofi's recent voluntary recall. - 10.
-Defendant, Pfizer, Inc. ,("Pfizer") is a Delaware corporation with its principal place of business located at 235 East 42nd Street, New York, New York 10017.
+Chattem distributed OTC Zantac for Sanofi throughout the United States until Sanofi's recent voluntary recall.

+10. Defendant Pfizer, Inc. ("Pfizer") is a Delaware corporation with its principal place of business located at 235 East 42nd Street, New York, New York 10017.
 Pfizer is a citizen of Delaware and New York and is not a citizen of any other state.
-In 1993, Glaxo

-Wellcome, plc formed a joint venture with Warner-Lambert, Inc. to develop and obtain OTC approval for Zantac.
+In 1993, Glaxo Wellcome, plc formed a joint venture with Warner-Lambert, Inc. to develop and obtain OTC approval for Zantac.
 That OTC approval was obtained in 1995.
-In 1997, Warner-Lambert and Glaxo Wellcome ended their joint venture, with Warner-Lambert retaining control over the OTC NDA for Zantac and the Zantac trademark in the U.S. and Glaxo Welcome retained control over the Zantac trademark internationally.
+In 1997, Warner-Lambert and Glaxo Wellcome ended their joint venture, with Warner-Lambert retaining control over the OTC NDA for Zantac and the Zantac trademark in the U.S. and Glaxo Welcome retaining control over the Zantac trademark internationally.
 In 2000, Warner-Lambert was acquired by Pfizer, who maintained control over the Zantac OTC NDA until December 2006.

-11. Defendant, GlaxoSmithKline, LLC ("GSK") is a Delaware company with its principal place of business located at 5 Crescent Drive, Philadelphia, Pennsylvania, 19112 and Five Moore Drive, Research Triangle, North Carolina, 27709.
+11. Defendant GlaxoSmithKline, LLC ("GSK") is a Delaware company with its principal place of business located at 5 Crescent Drive, Philadelphia, Pennsylvania, 19112 and Five Moore Drive, Research Triangle, North Carolina, 27709.
 GSK is a wholly owned subsidiary of GlaxoSmithKline, plc, which is its sole member.
-GlaxoSmithKline, plc is a citizen of the United Kingdom, and is not a citizen of any state within the United States.
+GlaxoSmithKline, plc is a citizen of the United Kingdom, and is not a citizen of any state in the United States.
 GlaxoSmithKline plc is the successor-in-interest to the companies that initially developed, patented, and commercialized the molecule known as ranitidine.
 Ranitidine was initially developed by Allen & Hanburys Ltd., which was a subsidiary of Glaxo Labs Ltd. Allen & Hanburys Ltd. was awarded Patent No. 4,128,658 by the U.S. Patent and Trademark Office in December 1978, which covered the ranitidine molecule.
-In 1983, Glaxo Holdings, Ltd. was awarded approval by the U.S. FDA to sell Zantac in the United States.
-Glaxo Holdings, Ltd. was later absorbed into Glaxo Wellcome, plc.
+In 1983, Glaxo Holdings, Ltd. was later absorbed into Glaxo Wellcome, plc.
 And then, in 2000, GlaxoSmithKline, plc and GSK were created by the merger of Glaxo Wellcome and SmithKline Beecham.
-GSK, and its predecessors controlled the prescription Zantac NDA between 1983 and 2009.
+GSK, and its predecessors, controlled the prescription Zantac NDA between 1983 and 2009.